VIEW BY TOPIC

 Typically, a business plan requires you to assess all aspects of your activity.

-A standard business plan usually includes an executive summary, a business overview, business objectives, a description of products and services, an overview of market opportunities, sales, and marketing strategies, a competitive analysis, a financial analysis, and a delineation of the management structure.
+A standard business plan usually includes an executive summary, a business overview, business objectives, a description of products and services, an overview of market opportunities, sales, and marketing strategies, a competitive analysis, a financial auditing, a financial analysis, and a delineation of the management structure.

 While useful for raising capital, these standard plans are the reason many business owners’ eyes glaze over when they think about developing a plan